Should You Brush Your Hair Before Bed

 • For Curly Hair: Wide-Tooth Comb or Bristle Brush

-Why: Minimizes breakage during detangling or adds shine without disrupting curls.
+Why: Reduces breakage in the process of detangling or adds shine without disturbing tresses.

 • For Coily/Kinky Hair: Wide-Tooth Comb